A Second-Quantized Kolmogorov-Chentsov Theorem via the Operator Product Expansion: Introduction

 \subsubsection{Where our bounds and methods came from}

 Let us now explain the origin of the BFNNB and EFNNB.
-They both were outcomes of the study of the $p$-adic or hierarchical fractional $\phi^4$ model in~\cite{AbdesselamCG1}. {\em The result in~\cite{AbdesselamCG1}, previously announced in~\cite{AbdesselamCG0}, is the first rigorous mathematical substantiation of Wilson's Nobel Prize winning $\varepsilon$ Expansion~\cite{WilsonK} which gave ``methods to calculate numerically the crucial quantities''~\cite{Nobel}, i.e., anomalous scaling dimensions}.
-In May 2015 (see~\cite[Theorem 3]{AbdesselamSlides}), the author obtained the BFNNB with $\mathcal{A}=\{\bbone,\phi,\phi^2\}$ for the non-Gaussian hierarchical scaling limit constructed in~\cite{AbdesselamCG1}, together with the local integrability proof in \S\ref{warmupsec}.
-The results from~\cite{AbdesselamCG1} give an explicit bi-infinite series over scales representation for the mixed $\phi$ and $\phi^2$ correlations in terms of (operad-like) composition along a tree (as in~\cite[p.
-203]{AbdesselamJac}) of certain maps.
-Among those, the most important one for the bounds is the one corresponding to degree two vertices, i.e., linear chains in the tree.
-This map, $\dot{V}\mapsto RG_{\rm dv}[\vec{V}_{\ast},\dot{V}]$ in the notation of~\cite[p.
-126]{AbdesselamCG1} is the renormalization group (RG) acting in the space $\mathcal{E}_{\rm pt}$ of ``non-integrated'' operator perturbations of the infrared fixed point $\vec{V}_{\ast}$.
-Namely, its differential at $\dot{V}=0$, for a rescaling by a factor of $L$, would have the eigenvalue $L^{-[A]}$ for the operator $\mathcal{O}_{A}$ instead of $L^{d-[A]}$.
+They both were outcomes of the study of the $p$-adic or hierarchical fractional $\phi^4$ model in~\cite{AbdesselamCG1}.
+The author obtained the BFNNB with $\mathcal{A}=\{\bbone,\phi,\phi^2\}$ for the non-Gaussian hierarchical scaling limit constructed in~\cite{AbdesselamCG1}, together with the local integrability proof in \S\ref{warmupsec} (see~\cite[Theorem 3]{AbdesselamSlides}).
+The results from~\cite{AbdesselamCG1} give an explicit bi-infinite series over scales representation for the pointwise $\phi$ and $\phi^2$ correlations in terms of tree-like compositions of certain maps, among which the most important is the one corresponding to degree two vertices forming linear chains in the tree.
+This map, $\dot{V}\mapsto RG_{\rm dv}[\vec{V}_{\ast},\dot{V}]$ in the notation of~\cite{AbdesselamCG1}, is the renormalization group (RG) acting in the space $\mathcal{E}_{\rm pt}$ of ``non-integrated'' or point-like operator perturbations of the infrared fixed point $\vec{V}_{\ast}$.
+Its differential at $\dot{V}=0$, for a rescaling by a factor of $L$, has the eigenvalue $L^{-[A]}$ for the operator $\mathcal{O}_{A}$ instead of $L^{d-[A]}$, and is analogous to $e^{-(\log L)D}$ where $D$ is the generator of dilations in CFT radial quantization (see, e.g.,~\cite[\S6]{SimmonsD}).
 The (fusion) tree is determined by geometry, i.e., the relative positions of the points $x_1,\ldots,x_p$ for which the correlation is evaluated.
-The BFNNB simply comes from the estimates in~\cite{AbdesselamCG1} applied to the initial linear chains steming from the leaves of the tree until the {\em first fusion} (vertex of the tree with degree $\ge 3$) which corresponds to the scale given by the distance to the {\em nearest neighbor}.
-The bound comes in {\em factorized} form simply because the correlation is computed using a Fr\'echet differential of order $p$ (the number of points) which is continuous, i.e., bounded by the product of norms of the inputs.
+The BFNNB comes from the estimates in~\cite{AbdesselamCG1} applied to the initial linear chains steming from the leaves of the tree until the {\em first fusion} (vertex of the tree with degree $\ge 3$) whose scale is given by the distance to the {\em nearest neighbor}.
+The bound is in {\em factorized} form because the correlation is computed using a Fr\'echet differential of order $p$ (the number of points) which is continuous, i.e., bounded by the {\em product} of norms of the inputs.